 All wills of persons who are citizens of North Carolina are required to be filed with the County Clerk of Court, regardless of the size of the estate.
 This process can become daunting for many clients, including the preparation of the multitude of forms and the accounting procedures.
-Call today to schedule a 30-minute no-risk consultation.

 Often times, during the administration process, estate litigation ensues.
 Estate litigation includes several different types of litigation originating with the Clerk of Court’s office, including contested guardianships, caveats, and challenges to Powers of Attorney.